 Multifactor authentication (MFA) also creates some difficulties for IT teams, given that service accounts are not operated by human users.

 A study estimated that 80% of recent high-profile breaches were achieved through compromised privileged accounts.

 This has become such a widespread attack vector for a number of reasons.
 Firstly, it has become extremely common for any business operating with some form of technology to have some unknown or unprivileged accounts.
 Secondly, privileged accounts are often mismanaged and therefore left open to cyber intruders.

-For example, Domain Administrators are rarely deleted on a routine basis and yet they sit in an Active Directory with high default privileges.
+For example, Domain Administrators are rarely deleted on a routine basis.
+However, they sit in an Active Directory with high default privileges.
 This is a problem because every user that has access to these types of accounts grows the attack surface available for a threat actor.
 They are a gold mine for cyber hackers, who will look for Domain Admins which have been left unmanaged to infiltrate a network, move across it with relative ease using the high privileges afforded to the account and execute almost any activity.